 With new regulations being enacted at all levels, the costs and implications of using excess water for irrigation will become greater and more expensive.
-With that in mind, irrigation systems for Lido Village shall be designed, constructed, managed and maintained to achieve as high overall efficiency as possible.
-The following is a list of strategies the City should undertake to ensure optimum irrigation efficiency:
+With that in mind, irrigation systems for Lido Village shall be designed, constructed, managed, and maintained to achieve as high an overall efficiency as possible.
+The following is a list of strategies property owners and the City should undertake to ensure optimum irrigation efficiency:

-- All of the plant species selected for this project have a low to medium water usage rating and shall be planted with like species according to their respective Water Use Classifications of Landscape Species (WUCOLS) plant factor in order to prevent excess water use. - ◆ The amount of water used for irrigation shall be calculated in accordance with California Assembly Bill 1881 that mandates a 70% reduction from the baseline evapotranspiration rate for Newport Beach. - ◆ Turf grass, in the form of event lawns, should be used sparingly throughout the Village.
-Even in these cases, artificial-turf options should be explored as an alternative. - All irrigation systems on the site shall be designed to prevent runoff, over-spray, low-head drainage and other similar conditions where water flows off the intended planting area. - Irrigation systems shall include a 'smart' (ET) irrigation controller, which automatically adjusts the frequency and/or duration of irrigation events in response to changing weather conditions. - ▲ All on-site irrigation should be either a drip-line or point-to-point drip irrigation system with low precipitation rate heads/nozzles in turf areas and low-flow bubbler emitters at all tree locations. - ◆ The City of Newport Beach should consider studying the costs and associated benefits of implementing a municipal reclaimed water system for use in landscape irrigation.
+- All of the plant species selected for this project have a low to medium water usage rating and shall be planted with like species according to their respective Water Use Classifications of Landscape Species (WUCOLS) plant factor in order to prevent excess water use. - The amount of water used for irrigation shall be calculated in accordance with California Assembly Bill 1881 that mandates a 70% reduction from the baseline evapotranspiration rate for Newport Beach. - Turf grass should be used sparingly throughout the Village.
+Even in these cases, artificial-turf or other alternatives should be explored. - All irrigation systems on the site shall be designed to prevent runoff, over-spray, low-head drainage, and other similar conditions where water flows off the intended planting area. - Firrigation systems shall include a 'smart' (ET) irrigation controller, which automatically adjusts the frequency and/or duration of irrigation events in response to changing weather conditions. - On-site irrigation should be either a drip-line or point-to-point drip irrigation system with low precipitation rate heads/nozzles in turf areas and low-flow bubbler emitters at all tree locations. - The City of Newport Beach should consider studying the costs and associated benefits of implementing a municipal reclaimed water system for use in landscape irrigation. - Use of future reclaimed water system should be mandatory if such a system is implemented and available to the site.